Dark Mode

 Marrying a U.S. citizen allows you to file Form I-130 and I-485 together, a process known as concurrent filing, since there are no visa number limitations for immediate relatives of U.S. citizens.

-I-485 processing time for family applications in 2023 can take between 12 and 37 months on average.
+I-485 processing time for family applications in 2023 can take between 12 and 32 months on average, as per the USCIS processing time tool.

 6. Attend A Biometrics Appointment

-Once you file Form I-485, you may be scheduled for a biometrics appointment where officials will take your fingerprints, photographs and other identifying information.
+Once you file Form I-485, you may be scheduled for a biometrics appointment where officials will take your fingerprints, photographs, and other identifying information for background checks.

 7. Attend An Interview

-If your adjustment of status application is approved, you will receive a Green Card granting you lawful permanent residency in the U.S.
+• If your adjustment of status application is approved, you will receive a Green Card granting your lawful permanent residency in the U.S.

 1. Verify The Marriage Laws In Your Country

-Check the marriage requirements and laws in your country or the country where you plan to marry.
-These can include submission of specific documentation, residency requirements and certain waiting periods.
+Check the marriage requirements and laws in your country or the country where you are planning to get married.
+These can include submission of specific documentation, residency requirements, and certain waiting periods.

 2. Visit The US Embassy Or Consulate